-- 3.1.
-The school's Designated Safeguarding Lead (DSL) with overall designated responsibility for safeguarding is Cally Batcheldor.
-We have deputy designated safeguarding lead (s), Paul Wileman, Tracey Miles, Harry Strachan, Amy Cofield and Shari Barnett to ensure there is always appropriate cover for this role.
-The responsibilities of all Designated Safeguarding Leads are described in detail in Appendix A. - 3.2.
-The local academy board is collectively responsible for ensuring that safeguarding arrangements are fully embedded within the school's ethos and reflected in the school's day-to-day practice. - 3.3.
-All staff members, governors, volunteers, and external providers know how to recognise signs and symptoms of abuse, how to respond to pupils who disclose abuse and what to do if they are concerned about a child. - 3.4.
-Our school acknowledges the need to treat everyone equally, with fairness, dignity, and respect.
-Any discriminatory behaviours are challenged, and children are supported to understand how to treat others with respect.
+3.1.
+The school's Designated Safeguarding Lead (DSL) with overall designated responsibility for

+- 3.2.
+The local academy board and proprietors are collectively responsible for ensuring that safeguarding arrangements are fully embedded within the school's ethos and reflected in the school's day-to-day practice. - 3.3.
+All staff members, trustees, governors, volunteers and external providers know how to recognise signs and symptoms of abuse, how to respond to pupils who disclose abuse and what to do if they are concerned about a child. - 3.4.
+Our school acknowledges the need to treat everyone equally, with fairness, dignity and respect.
+Any discriminatory behaviours are challenged and children are supported to understand how to treat others with respect.
 We also have a statutory duty to report and record any of the above incidents. - 3.5.
-Our school and local academy board takes all reasonable action to limit children's exposure to the risks from the school's IT system and ensure our school has appropriate filters and monitoring systems in place and regularly review their effectiveness.
+The school and local academy board and Trust board takes all reasonable action to limit children's exposure to the risks from the school's IT system and ensure the school has appropriate filters and monitoring systems in place and regularly review their effectiveness in line with national expectations.